amolnarfenton/Ruby/PLP5&6.md

 ###Scope

 In programing langauges it is important to know were you can access your variables, this is known as scope.
 For Ruby a varable that is declared in a loop or a method cannot be accessed by any thing outside of that loop or method.
-If you have varables of the same name in an inner section and an outer section they can not be written over eachother.
+If you have variables of the same name in an inner section and an outer section they can not be written over eachother.
 For example if you have a variable x in a loop you can have a variable x out side of the loop and it will not conflict with the x in the loop.
 This is also true for methods.

 If you would like a variable to be accessed in all aspects of the code you can set it to be a global variable.
 In order to create a global variable it is just like creating any other variable expect you need to have a $ before the name.
 For example:
 ```